-Links to instructions for registering the portal's service provider metadata with certified providers are available in the SAML identity providers section above.
+You can find instructions for registering the portal's service provider metadata with certified providers in the ArcGIS/IdP GitHub repository.

 - Configure advanced settings as applicable:

-- Encrypt Assertion—Select this option to indicate to the SAML identity provider that Portal for ArcGIS supports encrypted SAML assertion responses.
+- Allow Encrypted Assertion—Indicate to the SAML identity provider that ArcGIS Enterprise supports encrypted SAML assertion responses.
 When this option is selected, the identity provider will encrypt the assertion section of the SAML responses.
-All SAML traffic to and from Portal for ArcGIS is already encrypted by the use of HTTPS, but this option adds another layer of encryption.
+All SAML traffic to and from ArcGIS Enterprise is already encrypted by the use of HTTPS, but this option adds another layer of encryption.

-- Enable Signed Request—Select this option to have Portal for ArcGIS sign the SAML authentication request sent to the identity provider.
-Signing the initial login request sent by Portal for ArcGIS allows the identity provider to verify that all login requests originate from a trusted service provider.
+- Enable signed request—Have ArcGIS Enterprise sign the SAML authentication request sent to the identity provider.
+Signing the initial login request sent by ArcGIS Enterprise allows the identity provider to verify that all login requests originate from a trusted service provider.

-- Propagate logout to Identity Provider—Select this option to have Portal for ArcGIS use a logout URL to sign out the user from the identity provider.
+- Propagate logout to Identity Provider—Have ArcGIS Enterprise use a logout URL to sign out the user from the identity provider.
 Enter the URL to use in the Logout URL setting.
-If the identity provider requires the logout URL to be signed, the Enable Signed Request option also needs to be checked.
-When this option is not checked, clicking Sign Out in Portal for ArcGIS will sign out the user from Portal for ArcGIS but not from the identity provider.
-If the user's web browser cache is not cleared, attempting to immediately sign back in to Portal for ArcGIS using the enterprise login option will result in an immediate login without needing to provide user credentials to the SAML identity provider.
-This is a security vulnerability that can be exploited when using a computer that is easily accessible to unauthorized users or to the general public.
+If the identity provider requires the logout URL to be signed, the Enable Signed Request setting also needs to be enabled.
+When this setting is not checked, clicking Sign Out in ArcGIS Enterprise will sign out the user from ArcGIS Enterprise but not from the identity provider.
+If the user's web browser cache is not cleared, immediately signing back in to ArcGIS Enterprise using the organization-specific login option will result in a login without providing user credentials to the SAML identity provider.
+This is a security vulnerability that can be exploited when using a computer that is accessible to unauthorized users or to the general public.

-- Update profiles on sign in—Select this option to have Portal for ArcGIS update users' givenName and email address attributes if they have changed since their last login.
-This is selected by default.
+- Update profiles on sign in—Have ArcGIS Enterprise update users' givenName and email address attributes if they have changed since their last sign in.
+This is enabled by default.

-- Entity ID—Update this value to use a new entity ID to uniquely identify your Portal for ArcGIS organization to the SAML identity provider.
+- Entity ID—Update this value to use a new entity ID to uniquely identify your ArcGIS Enterprise organization to the SAML identity provider.

-How you designate an enterprise account as an administrator of the portal will depend on whether users will be able to join the organization Automatically or After you add the accounts to the portal.
+How you designate an organization-specific account as an administrator of the portal depends on whether users can join the organization automatically or upon invitation from an administrator.

 Join the organization automatically

-If you chose the option to allow users to join the organization Automatically, open the portal website home page while logged in with the enterprise account you want to use as the portal administrator.
+If you chose the Automatically option to allow users to join the organization automatically, open the portal website home page while signed in with the organization-specific account you want to use as the portal administrator.

-When an account is first added to the portal automatically, it is assigned the User role.
-Only an administrator of the organization can change the role on an account; therefore, you must sign in to the portal using the initial administrator account and assign an enterprise account to the administrator role.
+When an account is first added to the portal automatically, it is assigned the default role configured for new members.
+Only an administrator of the organization can change the role on an account; you must sign in to the portal using the initial administrator account and assign an organization-specific account to the administrator role.

 - Verify that the account has been added to the portal and click Sign Out.
 Clear your browser's cache and cookies.

-- While in the browser, open the portal website, click the option to sign in using a built-in portal account, and provide the credentials of the initial administrator account you created when you set up Portal for ArcGIS.
+- In the browser, open the portal website, click the option to sign in using a built-in portal account, and provide the credentials of the initial administrator account you created when you set up ArcGIS Enterprise.

-- Find the enterprise account you'll use to administer your portal, and change the role to Administrator.
+- Find the SAML account you want to use to administer the portal, and change the role to Administrator.
 Click Sign Out.

-The enterprise account you chose is now an administrator of the portal.
+The SAML account you chose is now an administrator of the portal.

-If you chose the option to only allow users to join the organization After you add the accounts to the portal, you'll need to register the necessary accounts with the organization using a command line utility or sample Python script.
-Be sure to choose the Administrator role for an enterprise account that will be used to administer the portal.
+If you chose the Upon invitation from an administrator option to only allow users to join the organization with an invitation, you must register the necessary accounts with the organization using a command line utility.
+Choose the Administrator role for a SAML account that will be used to administer the portal.

 Demote or delete the initial administrator account

-Now that you have an alternate portal administrator account, you can assign the initial administrator account to the User role or delete the account.
+Now that you have an alternate portal administrator account, you can assign the initial administrator account to another role or delete the account.
 See About the initial administrator account for more information.